Great Lakes Winter Sea Duck Survey

 Focal Species: All Sea Ducks, Bufflehead (Bucephala albeola), Barrow’s Goldeneye (Bucephala islandica), Common Goldeneye (Bucephala clangula), Harlequin Duck (Histrionicus histrionicus), Long-tailed Duck (Clangula hyemalis), Common Eider (Somateria mollissima), King Eider (Somateria spectabilis), Spectacled Eider (Somateria fischeri), Steller’s Eider (Polysticta stelleri), Common Merganser (Mergus merganser), Hooded Merganser (Lophodytes cucullatus), Red-breasted Merganser (Mergus serrator), Black Scoter (Melanitta americana), Surf Scoter (Melanitta perspicillata), White-winged Scoter (Melanitta delgandi)

-The LGL January Survey is an annual (2002-2006), coordinated Canadian and US aerial waterfowl survey of lakes Ontario, Erie, and St. Clair.
+Project Description: An increase in winter sea duck use in the lower Great Lakes due to increase non-native prey resources resulted in the initiation of the Lower Great Lakes (LGL) January Survey in 2002.
+The LGL January Survey is an annual coordinated Canadian and US aerial waterfowl survey of lakes Ontario, Erie, and St. Clair.
 The survey is flown in early-mid January (similar time to the Mid-winter Survey at traditional wintering areas) to estimate numbers of wintering waterfowl along shorelines of the Canadian and US sides of the LGL.
-The LGL January Survey provides data on numbers of dabbling ducks and Canada Geese, but also on several diving duck and sea duck species, most notably Long-tailed Ducks (LTDU).
+The LGL January Survey provides data on several diving duck and sea duck species, most notably Long-tailed Ducks (LTDU).
 For example, an average of 50,214 LTDU were counted each January during the LGL January Survey, and > 90% of those birds were located on the Canadian side of Lake Ontario.
-Based on these survey results, the northern portions of Lake Ontario have been identified as the most important wintering area for LTDU on the LGL.
+The LGL January Survey currently only is flown along shoreline habitat and detects waterfowl that are up to 1 km off shore but sea ducks often forage far offshore because of their deep diving abilities.
+Thus, the LGL January Survey may only record a very small portion of LTDU and scoter spp actually present given that many others may be as far as 10 km off shore.
+The objective of this project was to determine if adding several offshore survey transects to the LGL January Survey increase survey effectiveness for sea ducks, mainly Long-tailed Ducks and scoters.

-Project Reports: https://seaduckjv.org/pdf/studies/pr83.pdf
+Project Reports:

-Great lakes Winter Sea Duck Survey
+Great Lakes Winter Sea Duck Survey